chapati/beam-wiki/Transaction-creation-protocol.md

     ]
 }
 ```
-* `peerPublicExcess` - receiver’s public excess, calculated from output’s blinding factors.
+* `peerPublicExcess` - receiver’s public excess, calculated from the output’s blinding factors.
 * `receiversPartialSignature` - receiver’s part of Schnorr multi signature.
 * `publicNonce` - public form of nonce for signature.

-### Wallet A confirms transaction.
+### Wallet A confirms the transaction.
-If receiver’s signature is valid, it calculates its part of signature
+If the receiver’s signature is valid, it calculates its part of signature
 ```javascript
 SetTxParameter
 {